CosmWasm/cw-plus/packages/cw1155/README.md

 ### Messages

 `TransferFrom{from, to, token_id, value}` - This transfers some amount of tokens between two accounts.
-The operator should have approval from the source account.
+The operator should either be the `from` account or have approval from it.

 `SendFrom{from, to, token_id, value, msg}` - This transfers some amount of tokens between two accounts. `to` must be an address controlled by a smart contract, which implements the `CW1155Receiver` interface.
-The operator should have approval from the source account.
+The operator should eitherbe the `from` account or have approval from it.
 The `msg` will be passed to the recipient contract, along with the other fields.

 `BatchTransferFrom{from, to, batch}` - Batched version of `TransferFrom` which can handle multiple types of tokens at once.